maximilian-V/ICE-TODO/README.md

 - **Auto-sorting**: Tasks within each column are automatically sorted by ICE score (highest first)
 - **Task Management**: Create, edit, and delete tasks with full CRUD functionality
 - **Beautiful UI**: Modern, responsive design using shadcn/ui components
+- **Real-time Sync**: Tasks are saved to Supabase and sync across all your devices
 - **Visual Indicators**:
   - Color-coded ICE scores:
     - Green: High priority (ICE ≥ 500)